Nebulaevo/Paon/documentation/references/site-files.md

 ## `router.tsx`

-File defining all the Router settings.
+File defining all the Router settings.\
 (imported in `app.tsx` file to setup the router component.)

-see [Router](/documentation/ressources/routing.md) for more details.
+see [Router documentation](/documentation/ressources/routing.md) for more details.

 ### pages

 Defines the paths available for the application

-### loader options
+### loaderOptions

 Defines the loading behaviour on navigation

-### error boundary options
+### errorBoundaryOptions

-Defines the props used to set up the error boundaries around the Page components.\
+Defines the props used to set up the error boundaries around the Page components.
-(see [error handling ressources](/documentation/ressources/error-handling.md) for more information.)